okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

      1. After adding attributes, go back to the **{yourApp} Attribute Mappings** section and click **Edit** to map your new attributes.

      1. In the dialog that appears, there are two dropdown fields.
-In the first dropdown menu, select **Map from Okta Profile**.
-In the second dropdown menu, choose the Okta profile attribute that you want to map the SCIM attribute from.
+In the first dropdown list, select **Map from Okta Profile**.
+In the second dropdown list, choose the Okta profile attribute that you want to map over to the SCIM attribute.
 Click **Save**.

           Repeat this step for all SCIM attributes that you want to map (from Okta to your app).